SemanticMediaWiki/SemanticMediaWiki/src/Importer/README.md

 ## Import process

-During the setup process, the `Installer` will run the `ContentsImporter` and inform about the process similar to:
+During the setup process, the `Installer` will automatically run and inform about the process which will output something similar to:

 <pre>
 Import of vocabulary.json ...